simoneperazzoli/LearnML/README.md

 ## LearnML

-This repository contains ML benchmark cases from Kaggl
+This repository contains ML benchmark cases from Kaggle